 1. Limited Availability of Space-Qualified

-manufacturers are spread across niche markets, with inconsistent visibility and incomplete public documentation.
+Manufacturers are spread across niche markets, with inconsistent visibility and incomplete public documentation.

 2. Fragmented Technical Information